sabinpark/ECE281_Lab1/README.md

 ![alt text](https://raw2.github.com/sabinpark/ECE281_Lab1/master/Lab%201%20Schematic%208bit.PNG "8-bit Schematic")

 # 8-bit Implementation
 A new vhdl file was created for the 8-bit implementation of the two's complement converter.
 This time, standard_logic_vector signals were used for the input and the output (each with a size of 8).
 As shown in the vhdl file, the output (X) was set equal to the not-gate input (A) with a 1 added to the least significant bit.
 This was accomplished using only one line of code which allowed me to NOT the entire input, then add 1 bit after converting the bus to as UNSIGNED.
 The result was recasted to standard_logic_vector.

+Code:  X <= STD_LOGIC_VECTOR(unsigned(not A) + 1);

 After implementing the vhdl file with the ucf file, I was able to create a project and test out the 8-bit conversion as shown (or will be shown) in class.